prathmesh-dali/CarND-Semantic-Segmentation/README.md

 ### Architecture
 - Number of classes 2: road and non road
 - Pretrained VGG16 network is converted into Fully Convolutional neural network by replacing fully connected layers by 1x1 convolutional layers.
-- To improve performance skip layers are added.
-Layer 4 output is added to upsampled output of layer 7 and then Layer 3 output is added to upsampled output of above mentioned skip layer.
+- To improve performance skip connection layers are added.
+Layer 4 output is added to upsampled output of layer 7 and then Layer 3 output is added to upsampled output of above mentioned skip connection layer.
 - Used kernel and stride values are provided in the classroom.
 - Adam optimizer along with cross entropy cost function is used.